As an overall disappointing year for gold and silver markets winds to a close, metals investors are looking ahead to 2022.

-To put dollar “strength” in perspective, this year it is up about 7% against a basket of foreign currencies.
-In reality, though, the fiat currency has actually lost more purchasing power in 2021 than in any year since 1982.
+To put the dollar's “strength” in perspective, this year it is up about 7% against a basket of foreign currencies.
+In reality, though, the fiat currency has lost more purchasing power in 2021 than in any year since 1982.
 Inflation, as measured by the Consumer Price Index, hit an annual rate of 6.8% last month.

 The dynamic that played out last year, in which precious metals markets were largely absent from the inflation scene, seems unlikely to repeat.
 They have a lot of catching up to do.

 Low spot prices make the fundamental case for gold and silver stronger.
 Low prices for mined products mean miners have less incentive or ability to ramp up production in the face of rising demand.

 The Silver Institute forecasts a supply deficit for the physical silver market in 2022.

 Analysts note that industrial demand is rising, especially on the green energy front where the white metal is used in solar power and electric vehicle applications.